duynhat-nguyen/detect-classify-trafficlights/README.md

 - I used Tensorflow Object Detection API which is install in a [Colab notebook](https://colab.research.google.com/drive/10wn1XnTjOgupefn-csrjH7KZwYk79bqQ?usp=sharing).
 More information of how to used a pre-trained model from Tensorflow Model Zoo can be found [here](https://github.com/tensorflow/models/tree/master/research/object_detection).

 3. Models
-- I first used SSD Inception V2.
+- SSD Inception V2
+- SSD MobileNet V2
+- SSD ResNet 50 FPN

-4. GUI app
+4. Training
+Use [this notebook] for training.

+5. Inference
-My [GUI app](https://github.com/nhat-nguyenduy/traffic-lights-detection-classification/blob/master/GUI.py) was created based [an app](https://github.com/streamlit/demo-self-driving) using [Streamlit library](https://www.streamlit.io/)
+Use [this notebook] for inference.
+The [GUI app](https://github.com/nhat-nguyenduy/traffic-lights-detection-classification/blob/master/GUI.py) was created based [an app](https://github.com/streamlit/demo-self-driving) using [Streamlit library](https://www.streamlit.io/)

-5. How to run